About the Award

-The Fieldwork Apprenticeships aim to give students the opportunity to go overseas for a number of weeks during the summer to work as a Fieldwork Apprentice on a research project led by an academic member of staff at their university.
+The Fieldwork Apprenticeships aim to give students the opportunity during the summer to work as a Fieldwork Apprentice for a number of weeks on a research project either in the UK or overseas, led by an academic member of staff at their university.

 Applicants must be UK nationals, be resident and studying geography as an undergraduate in a UK HEI and be in the first year of their Bachelor’s degree.
-Applicants must have the support of a lecturer at their UK HEI to participate in an overseas fieldwork project that lasts for more than one month.
+Applicants must have the support of a lecturer at their UK HEI to participate in a fieldwork project.

 Recipients will be expected to share their experiences with others for example at their own institution or through the Geography Ambassadors programme.